fuzzy01/CoolingControl/README.md

   - `cf.apply_ema()`: A function that applies exponential moving average to smooth out sensor readings.
   - `cf.apply_linear_curve()`: A function that applies a linear curve to map sensor values to fan/pump speeds based on the defined curve.
   - `cf.apply_hysteresis()`: A function that applies hysteresis logic to prevent rapid changes in fan/pump speeds based on sensor fluctuations.
+  - `cf.aio_pump_control()`: A function that calculates the pump speed based on the CPU power and other parameters.
+Limits for pump speeds should be set according to noise preferences and AIO size.
-  - `cf.aio_control()`: A function that calculates the fan and pump speeds based on the CPU power and other parameters.
-Limits for pump and fan speeds should be set according to noise preferences and AIO size.
+  - `cf.aio_fan_control()`: A function that calculates the fan speed based on the CPU power and other parameters.
+Limits for fan speeds should be set according to noise preferences and AIO size.
+  - `cf.aio_fan_pid_control()`: A function that calculates the fan speed based on the coolant temperature, using PID control.
+Limits for fan speeds should be set according to noise preferences and AIO size.
   - `cf.log_debug()`: A function that logs debug messages to the log file.
 You can use this to log any information you need for debugging purposes.
   - `cf.log_info()`: A function that logs information messages to the log file.
 You can use this to log any information you need for debugging purposes.
   - `cf.log_error()`: A function that logs error messages to the log file.
 You can use this to log any information you need for debugging purposes.